 How do you see Formula 1 as an industry compared to GP2?

 Formula 1 is the pinnacle and GP2 is the best proving ground.
 In terms of sponsorship, although the sums demanded in Formula 1 are much higher, the TV coverage and marketing push from manufacturers is so great that it’s instantly alluring to any global brand that wants to align itself with themes of speed, innovation etc. GP2 offers the same themes at a lower price point but because it doesn’t have the same level of coverage it’s more difficult to attract sponsors.
-My approach has been to offer sponsoring a GP2 driver as an affordable starting off point, where you get a lot more access to me – the driver – than you would were I full-time in Formula 1, and if I am successful in graduating to Formula 1, we can tell the story about how we achieved this together.
+My approach has been to offer to sponsor a GP2 driver as an affordable starting off point, where you get a lot more access to me – the driver – than you would were I full-time in Formula 1, and if I am successful in graduating to Formula 1, we can tell the story about how we achieved this together.

-Do you follow other racing series?
+Jordan, do you follow other racing series?

 I have very little time to follow closely what is happening in other championships, just because I’m always busy racing and you certainly don’t want any distractions.
 Motorsport technology has shifted a gear lately with the introduction of hybrid engines, energy recovery systems and other innovations to boost efficiency and cut emissions.
 For me, the best championships are the ones that have manufacturers involved, are commercially proactive, and have great access for the spectators and TV coverage that allows as many people as possible to see it around the world.
 Just look at NASCAR’s following, and that isn’t even a world series.
 But overall I’m just a massive sports fan, so any sport is good for me.